es-progress/zephyr/docs/install.md

 # Installation

-You can install Zephyr locally by cloning the Git repository, modifying a few configurations (usually not necessary), running the installer and you're good to go!
+To install Zephyr :eight_spoked_asterisk: locally, clone the Git repository, modify a few configurations (usually unnecessary), run the installer and you're good to go!

-Here are the detailed installation steps:
+Below are the detailed installation steps:

 1. Clone the Git repository from GitHub
     ```
+    cd /path/to/desired/directory
     git clone https://github.com/es-progress/zephyr.git
     ```
 1. Configure Zephyr